AhmedRaafat14/universal-commits-migrator/ReadMe.md

 ⭐ Don't forget to give the project a star!
 Thanks again! ⭐

+You can find the official docs of this tool [here](https://ahmedraafat14.github.io/universal-commits-migrator/).

 This tool will transform your GitHub contribution chart like the following:

 <figure>